slawekradzyminski/awesome-testing.com/_posts/2018-01-28-how-to-use-automated-functional-tests-to-drive-your-exploratory-security-and-performance-testing-efforts.md

 title: How to use automated functional tests to drive your exploratory, security and performance testing efforts?
 layout: post
 permalink: /2018/01/how-to-use-automated-functional-tests
+description: Explains how to leverage existing automated functional tests (Selenium, Rest-Assured) by running them through a local proxy (JMeter, Burp, ZAP etc.) to capture traffic, which can then drive security scanning, performance testing, and exploratory testing efforts.
 categories:
   - Security
 tags: